siemens/libsecutils/README.md

 Build the software with `make`.

-The result is in, for instance, `./libsecutils.so.2.0`.
+The result is in, for instance,
+`./libsecutils.so` (when using `Makefile_v1` on Linux)
+or `src/libsecutils/libsecutils.dylib` (when using CMake on MacOS).

-When getting the linker error: `Undefined symbols: _uta_init_v1` likely `secutils_static_config.h` is outdated.
-In such situations, `make -f Makfile_v1 clean` helps to reset it to a consistent state.
+When getting the linker error: `Undefined symbols: _uta_init_v1`, likely `src/libsecutils/include/secutils/secutils_static_config.h` is outdated.
+In such situations, `make clean` can be called to removes it, and then the configuration can be done again to obtain a consistent state.

 ### Installing and uninstalling